WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Think-like-a-tester-but-act-like-a-developer-and-design-for-testability.markdown

 I will flesh this out later.

-How is the application hard to test
+Why is the application hard to test?
 ==========================================
 I wrote <a href="https://waynemroseberry.github.io/2024/02/16/Think-like-a-tester-but-act-like-a-developer-and-design-for-testability.html">
 an article recently</a> about a testing session I ran with